Generative AI for Data Science 101: Coding Without Learning To Code: Teaching to Code Without Teaching Syntax

 Suppose we are working with a data set of one-bedroom condo sales listings that contains the listing price and various other variables describing a condo, such as its square footage and number of bathrooms.
 Consider a common pitfall in which a student would get frustrated that Copilot was not responding as hoped for based on a prompt such as

 The trouble with this prompt is that it is not at all specific (Principle 1).
 A step in the right direction would be

 However, a problem with this prompt is that it is expecting Copilot to read our minds (Principle 1) and know the names of the variables.
 Copilot will come up with something for the variable names---{\tt price} and {\tt num\_bath}, perhaps---but these may not be correct.
 To work effectively with Copilot requires an understanding of its context window (Principle 2): that is, what information is Copilot taking in as a prompt when generating the next line of output?
-The details of the context window are actively changing and application specific, including how many tokens are used (an 8000 token context window was announced in the August 28th entry of \citealt{GitHubBlog2023}) and whether only open code files are used or whether the console output is included as well.
+The details of the context window are actively changing and application specific, including how many tokens\footnote{A ``token'' refers to the basic unit that is generated by a large language model, generally described as longer than a character but sometimes shorter than a word.
+OpenAI offers an interactive tool that is useful for getting a better sense of how text gets broken into tokens: \url{https://platform.openai.com/tokenizer}.} are used (an 8000 token context window was announced in the August 28th entry of \citealt{GitHubBlog2023}; for more on the context window, see \citealt{GitHubBlog2023}) and whether only open code files are used or whether the console output is included as well.
 But two important points for our students in Fall 2023 was to realize (i) that Copilot did not have access to the data set itself, even when loaded in the environment, and (ii) the prompt was not just the most recent line being typed but included the other lines in the file.
-Thus, the above prompt would be inadequate unless the variable names ``PRICE" and ``BATHS" had been mentioned earlier in the .R file.
+Thus, the above prompt would be inadequate unless the variable names ``PRICE" and ``BATHS" had been mentioned earlier in the {\tt .R} file.
 In such a case, Copilot would be able to map ``price" to ``PRICE" and ``number of bathrooms" to ``BATHS".
 However, even the prompt

 is leaving too much leeway to Copilot.
 In particular, the student is relying on Copilot to decide what type of plot to make.
 Copilot might not know whether these variables are numerical or categorical, and thus might not choose the best kind of plot.
 The student, not Copilot, should think through what types of variables are being plotted and what type of plot makes sense: